by Allee Mead

-According to Information Gaps on the Deaf and Hard of Hearing Population: A Background Paper (2006), the term “deaf” refers to the physical condition in which someone’s degree of hearing acuity is such that the person would not benefit from a hearing aid.
+According to Information Gaps on the Deaf and Hard of Hearing Population: A Background Paper (2006) (no longer available online), the term “deaf” refers to the physical condition in which someone’s degree of hearing acuity is such that the person would not benefit from a hearing aid.
 The term “Deaf” refers to those who self-identify with Deaf culture, in which being deaf is not a disability but part of one’s identity, like ethnicity or religion.
 Deafblind people, according to the Helen Keller Center, “have some degree of combined vision and hearing loss.”

 American Sign Language (ASL) is the predominant language used by Deaf people in the United States.
 It is a visual language with a unique grammar and syntax, which differs from English.

 There are two types of barriers to healthcare for those who are Deaf and hard of hearing (DHH): lack of accommodations and inadequate clinician training.
 Lack of accommodations includes not having a sign language interpreter present at the healthcare setting or not having devices like hearing aids available for patients.
 In addition, many clinicians don’t receive training about Deaf culture, the values of visual access for communication, or how to effectively communicate with DHH patients.

 “These issues can be exacerbated in rural areas,” University of Michigan associate professor Michael McKee, MD, MPH, said, especially “with low availability of sign language interpreters.”
 In addition, rural healthcare facilities may not have critical care managers, care navigators, or social workers to individually work with patients and help them get the care and accommodations they need.